DataDog/documentation/content/integrations/faq/view-jmx-data-in-jconsole-and-set-up-your-jmx-yaml-to-collect-them.md

 {{< img src="integrations/faq/jConsolejmx2.png" alt="jConsolejmx" responsive="true" >}}

-After the Datadog Agent is set up to submit jmx metrics, use the [Metrics Explorer][1] to verify the metrics are being submitted to Datadog.
+After the Datadog Agent is set up to submit JMX metrics, use the [Metrics Explorer][1] to verify the metrics are being submitted to Datadog.
 The example below demonstrates how you can filter the metrics by tags:

 {{< img src="integrations/faq/jmxGraphMetric.png" alt="jmxGraphMetric" responsive="true" >}}